fullmetalbrackets/blog/src/content/blog/tailscale.md

 ## Setting a Pi-Hole as Tailnet DNS

 By default, Tailscale does not manage your DNS, and each machine on the Tailnet will use it's own configured DNS settings.
-Tailscale lets you set a public DNS like Cloudflare or Google, but you can also use a custom DNS server, including one self-hosted on a server in your network.
+Tailscale lets you set a global DNS to be used by all machines when connected to the tailnet, and you can use the public DNS resolvers like Cloudflare or Google.
+However, you can also use a custom DNS server, including one self-hosted on a server in your network.
 In this way, we can <a href="https://tailscale.com/kb/1114/pi-hole" target="_blank">use Pi-Hole from anywhere through Tailscale</a>.

-First, on the machine running Pi-Hole install Tailscale, login to add it to the tailnet and when prompted use `tailscale up`, but pass the `--accept-dns=false` flag.
+First, on the machine running Pi-Hole install Tailscale, login to add it to the tailnet and when prompted to use `tailscale up`, pass the `--accept-dns=false` flag.
 Pi-Hole uses DNS servers configured within Linux as its upstream servers, where it will send DNS queries that it cannot answer on its own.
-Since you're going to make the Pi-Hole be our DNS server, you don't want Pi-Hole trying to use itself as its own upstream.
+Since you're going to make the Pi-Hole be your DNS server, you don't want Pi-Hole trying to use itself as its own upstream.

 You should also use `tailscale up --accept-dns=false` on other machines in your home network running Tailscale, so they don't go through Tailscale for DNS queries -- ideally you only want **external** machines (in my case, my phone and tablet) to use Pi-Hole as DNS when connected to the tailnet.

 To set the Pi-Hole as global DNS, go to the Tailscale admin console, make note of the machine's tailnet IP, then go to the **DNS** tab and scroll down to **Nameservers**.
 Under **Global nameserver** click **Add nameserver** and choose **Custom DNS** from the dropdown menu.
 Enter the Pi-Hole's tailnet IP and click **Save**.
 Finally, enable the **Override local DNS** toggle.

+Finally, go into the Pi-Hole UI settings, **DNS** tab.
+Under _

 <div id='taildrop'/>